fnproject/fn/docs/fn-2.0/README.md

 This will be almost exactly the same as how the current JSON format works, just different fields as defined here: https://github.com/cloudevents/spec/blob/master/json-format.md

-Handlers will take the pseudo-form:
+Handlers will take 2 pseudo-forms:

 ```
 handle(context, input) (output, err)
+handle(context, cloudEvent) (cloudEvent, err)
 ```

 This form will change depending on what's right for the language, but they should all have the same meaning and generally the same feel:

 * `context` will include all of the CloudEvent fields other than the `data` field.
 * `input` will be the `data` field
 * `output` is the response `data` field
 * `err` is if an error occurred and will be returned with the `CloudEvent.error` field set (see above)
+* `cloudEvent` is a full cloud event object, with an interface provided for the user to have full control. it is optional for a user to use either of the provided handlers, whichever is more convenient for them.

 ### NOTES